Skip to main content

 Paying tax

 The partnership does not pay tax or National Insurance contributions (NIC).
-As mentioned under the heading, Allocation of profits or losses above, the partners are allocated a share of the profit or losses from the partnership based on the profit-sharing ratio.
+As mentioned under the heading, Allocation of profits or losses above, the partners are allocated a share of the profit or loss from the partnership based on the profit-sharing ratio.
 Tax and self-employed National Insurance contributions (NIC) will be calculated on an individual basis for each partner, with the payment dates following the self assessment rules.

 The example below illustrates how the profits are allocated between individual partners and how the tax is calculated for each partner.